 SHOULD I WORRY ABOUT FLIPPER COIL FADE?

-If your playing time is sessions of 30 minutes or less, you don't have to worry about fade.
+If your playing time is sessions of 30 minutes or less, you don't have to worry about fade, and these fans are completely unnecessary.
 It only happens over time and usually isn’t noticeable for 40 minutes or more if you start with a “cold” game.
 However, once the fade starts, it only gets worse unless you let the machine rest (allowing time for the heat of the coils dissipate).
-This fan kit prevents the coils from heating up past 100-110F, staying well below the threshold where fade begins no matter how long you play.
+This fan kit prevents the coils from heating up past about 100-110F, staying well below the threshold where fade begins no matter how long you play.

 WHAT TEMPERATURE DOES FADE BEGIN?